marcospcmartins/ascvdcalc/README.md

 # ASCVD Calculation

 This is a javascript implementation of the atherosclerotic cardiovascular disease (ASCVD) 10 year risk calculation.
-Designed my the American Academy of Cardiology (ACC) this risk Estimator enables health care providers and patients to estimate 10-year and lifetime risks for ASCVD, defined as coronary death or nonfatal myocardial infarction, or fatal or nonfatal stroke, based on the Pooled Cohort Equations and lifetime risk prediction tools.
+Designed by the American Academy of Cardiology (ACC) this risk Estimator enables health care providers and patients to estimate 10-year and lifetime risks for ASCVD, defined as coronary death or nonfatal myocardial infarction, or fatal or nonfatal stroke, based on the Pooled Cohort Equations and lifetime risk prediction tools.

 ### References
 - ACCs own web based [risk estimator](https://tools.acc.org/ldl/ascvd_risk_estimator/index.html#!/calulate/estimator/)